 The offers are made on the terms and subject to the conditions described in various offering documents that Lilly is distributing today.
 Holders of Notes of any of the series listed above with questions about the offers should call Goldman Sachs toll-free at (800) 828-3182 or the information agent toll-free at (866) 323-8164.
 Holders who want copies of the offering documents should call the information agent toll-free at (866) 323-8164.
 Holders who have access to Goldman Sachs Financial WorkbenchSM will also be able to obtain copies of those documents through that service.

 Lilly, a leading innovation-driven corporation, is developing a growing portfolio of best-in-class pharmaceutical products by applying the latest research from its own worldwide laboratories and from collaborations with eminent scientific organizations.
 Headquartered in Indianapolis, Ind., Lilly provides answers – through medicines and information – for some of the world's most urgent medical needs.
+Additional information about Lilly is available at www.lilly.com.

 # # #